 This might not work as well for drugs prescribed for chronic conditions.
 But think about all those time you or someone you know been sent home from surgery with a prescription for a painkiller that was, happily, used just once or twice.
 You get my point I’m sure.

-What might be some other creative ideas for solving the prescription drug disposal problem?
+What might be some other creative ideas for solving the pharmaceutical waste problem?